yapplabs/glazier/DEPLOYMENT.md

 Now that you have your javascript and css files uploaded, we need to get the `index.html` page that glazier-server serves up to use them.

 Ensure that `glazier/tmp/public/index.html` is what you want to be used on production.
-This file is created when you run `grunt prod deploy`.
+This file is created when you run `grunt deploy`.

 Next, inside `glazier/glazier-server/`, run: